Chart Color Schemes

 The employment landscape in Canadian - Mount Clear shows performance that lags behind national averages across key labour market indicators

-Canadian Mount Clear has an educated workforce with high representation in essential services sectors.
-The unemployment rate was 4.4% as of June 2025.
+Canadian Mount Clear has an educated workforce with prominent representation in essential services sectors.
+The unemployment rate was 4.6% as of September 2025, with an estimated employment growth of 1.6% over the past year.

 Frequently Asked Questions - Employment